top of page

 Russian Christmas Music, Assistant Principal Trumpet, US Naval Academy Band

-The personnel we had in this specific brass section could hang with any section in the world, Military or Orchestral.
-Do yourself a favor, when you get to the finale (about 12 minutes in), crank the volume.
+The brass section we had for this performance could hold its own against any section in the world, whether military or orchestral.
+Do yourself a favor—when you get to the finale (around 12 minutes in), crank up the volume.

 Trumpet Rhapsody, DMA Solo Recital , Ohio State University